-This Act was enacted on 12th December 1961, to regulate the employment of women in certain establishments for certain periods before and after child-birth, and to provide for maternity benefit and certain other benefits.
+This Act was enacted on 12th December 1961, to regulate the employment of women in certain establishments for certain periods before and after childbirth, and to provide for maternity benefits and certain other benefits.

-- The Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act, 2013 (“SHA”): India finally enacted its law on prevention of sexual harassment against female employees at the workplace in 2013.
+India finally enacted its law on the prevention of sexual harassment against female employees in the workplace in 2013.
 The statute was enacted almost 16 years after the landmark judgment of the Supreme Court of India, in the matter of Vishaka and others v.
 State of Rajasthan (“Vishaka Judgment”).